 - Computers (Including eye-gaze system, touch screen computer, iPad)

 - Exercise and sports

 - Gardening and yard work

 - Outdoor Activities (including putt-putt and yard games)

 - Community reintegration outings

 - Pet therapy

 - Scavenger hunts

 - Video games (Wii, Xbox)

 Vocational Counselors at the Brooks Clubhouse can help you understand your capabilities and develop appropriate career goals.
-We can assist with a variety of services designed to help you keep or find a new job and helping to ensure you are employment ready.
-Some services include but are not limited to resume building, interview skills, job development (finding a job), placement services, and on site job coaching.
+We can assist with a variety of services designed to help you keep or find a new job and help to ensure you are employment-ready.
+Some of these services include resume building, interview skills, job development (finding a job), placement services, and onsite job coaching.
 We work in collaboration with the local State Vocational Rehabilitation offices.
-To get started contact Brooks Clubhouse Vocational Office at (904) 394-1697.
+To get started, contact Brooks Clubhouse Vocational Office at (904) 394-1697.